Red-Technologies/Palindrome-Coersion/README.md

 }
 ```

 For example, given the following number: `1232`, if we add its inverse `1232 + 2321` we get `3553` which is a palindrome.
 The amount of flips required in this case is `1`.
+Make sure your output is returned in the existing function here: `src/codeChallenge/palindromeCoersion.tsx` as the unit tests are importing this, expecting a result.

 ### WARNING